rails/website/_posts/2024-06-14-this-week-in-rails.markdown

 [Add _filter_ option on _in_order_of_](https://github.com/rails/rails/pull/51761)
 This pull request adds a `filter` option to `in_order_of` in Active Record to prioritize certain values in the sorting without filtering the results by these values.
-The same change was done to Enumarable as well in [52072](https://github.com/rails/rails/pull/52072).
+The same change was done to Enumerable as well in [52072](https://github.com/rails/rails/pull/52072).

 [Add an internal route for bin/rails notes](https://github.com/rails/rails/pull/49240)